sbockfind/main/README.md

     <img src="https://github.com/sbockfind/main/blob/main/sim_data_order.png" alt="Order" width="45%">
 </div>

+*Output: Likelihoods (Left), Order (Right)*

 The results show that the script can accurately identify the forced causality relationships.
 The likelihood of 8 corresponds to the inverse log of 0.00000001, the offset created earlier, meaning that the p-value produced by lrtest() is zero.

 The script also (almost) picks out the correct lag for each case.
-Because of how strong (or obvious) the causality is, the latest() returns very high likelihood for lags near
+Because of how strong (or obvious) the causality is, the latest() returns very high likelihoods for lags surrounding the user-set lag.
+It returns p-value of zero for lag 1, which is automatically the max.

 ![Granger Causality Value](https://github.com/sbockfind/main/blob/main/sim_data_gc.png)